StarryNight7210/Bioinformatics---scRNA-Sequencing-Analysis/README.md

 Uses Python with ScanPy, Pandas, NumPy, Sci-kit, and Matplotlib

+To Run Code:
+ - Ensure data-combiner file is run first, it samples the data used for analysis and generates data file used by the other notebook for analysis
+ - Data file will be added to main directory in user's Google Drive

 Findings:

  - Significant changes in oligodendrocyte, microglia and astrocyte marker genes across AD and CT (control/healthy) patients